Spring is finally here and that means change and new beginnings. Not only with the weather, but in your apartment, too!

 - Clean and disinfect remote controls and game controllers.

-- Remove any artwork from the walls, dust it, and replace.
+- Remove any artwork from the walls, dust them and replace.

 - Clean any curtains (follow their individual instructions) and wipe down windows both inside and out using glass spray.